crazymacer/ITM-Proyect-UI/README.md

 ITM Project UI

-This project is for the User Interface (UI) of IMT Project.
+This project is for the User Interface (UI) of ITM Project.

 Powered by AdminLTE